scjx123/ip/docs/tp.md

 ![here](Architecture_Diagram.PNG)

 **Main**
 For the main layer, it contains a single class known as Duke.
-When the app launches, Duke loads any previous data from storage and then connects the necessary components of the app in sequence.
+When the app launches, Duke loads any previous data from storage and then connects the components of the app in sequence.
 Upon shutting down,  Duke calls upon method to save user's data automatically.
+The class also displays any form a
 **UI**
 **Command Interpreter**
 **Executer**